 The older we get the more like ourselves we become.
 Growing as a performance artist, I’ve not only been able to help people realize their true selves and potential as artists but as themselves.
 Through artistic dissection, we as people can discover the truths of our own existence.

-Boston Conservatory Showcase - Kat Murphy O'Connor
+Musical Theatre Reel - Kat Murphy O'Connor

 "Empathy is not connecting to an experience.
 Empathy is connecting to the emotions that underpin that experience."